spmccann/python-practice/README.md

 # practice-projects
-This repository is for coding exercises / mini projects in both Python and Ruby.
-Larger projects will get their own repository.
+This repository is for coding exercises / mini projects in Python